Japan–British Exhibition: Background

+Hosting an international exhibition around the turn of the 20th century was a means for a rising empire like Japan to demonstrate it was a world power, showcasing its industrial might, prestige and hegemony, similarly to the 1850 Great Exhibition in Britain and the United States' hosting of the 1904 St Louis World's Fair.
+There had been earlier attempts prior to the Japan-Britain Exhibition, such as in 1890, to celebrate Japan's 2550th year of establishment.
+This was however, eventually shelved due to financial and political considerations as Japan was still trying to renegotiate its unequal treaties with the Western powers.
+After the Russo-Japanese War in 1905, there was yet another suggestion for an exhibition to be held in Tokyo.
+At the earlier 1904 St Louis World's Fair itself, Japan participated and sought to use its exhibits to both distinguish itself from other Asian nations under Western colonial rule and to showcase its own paternalistic imperial dominance over Asia, including China and Formosa (Taiwan).

-A proposal was made in 1908 for an Exhibition to be held in London to celebrate and reinforce the Anglo-Japanese Alliance on a grass-roots level.
+A proposal was made in 1908 for an exhibition to be held in London to celebrate and reinforce the Anglo-Japanese Alliance on a grass-roots level.
 It was strongly supported by Japanese Foreign Minister Jutaro Komura, who was aware that there still was a general conception in the West of Japan as a backward and undeveloped country, despite the Boxer Rebellion and the Russo-Japanese War.
-The Japanese Diet voted an enormous sum to sponsor the Exhibition in 1909, despite the fact that the Treasury had been drained from the Russo-Japanese War, and the economy was on the verge of bankruptcy.
+The Japanese Diet voted an enormous sum to sponsor the exhibition in 1909, despite the fact that the Treasury had been drained from the Russo-Japanese War, and the economy was on the verge of bankruptcy.

 Baron Ōura Kanetake, who was then Minister of Agriculture and Commerce, was the President of the Japanese committee organizing the exhibition.
 His British counterpart was Henry Fitzalan-Howard, 15th Duke of Norfolk.

 The Japanese display covered 242700 sqft, three times the space Japan occupied at the previous Paris Exhibition of 1900, not including an additional 222877 sqft for two large Japanese gardens.
 There were some 2,271 Japanese exhibitors.

 The Imperial Japanese Navy sent the Japanese-built cruiser Ikoma (which was anchored at Gravesend in Kent) to underscore that the Anglo-Japanese Alliance was primarily a naval alliance and to stress that Japan was a formidable military power worthy of partnership with Great Britain.

-A visit by Queen Alexandra in mid-March, in advance of the opening, added publicity and royal prestige to the Exhibition.
+A visit by Queen Alexandra in mid-March, in advance of the opening, added publicity and royal prestige to the exhibition.
 The death of King Edward VII caused the opening to be delayed until 14 May.
 By the time the event closed on 29 October, over 8 million visitors had attended.

-The Exhibition was widely known in London as 'the Japanese Exhibition' rather than 'the Japan–British Exhibition', as there was minimal British content.
+The exhibition was widely known in London as 'the Japanese Exhibition' rather than 'the Japan–British Exhibition', as there was minimal British content.